juronja/homelab-configs/Infrastructure/Proxmox/proxmox-configs.md

 1. Create a backup with Mode `Stop`.
 Other settings can be default.
 2. By default it will save backups to `local` storage and to `/var/lib/vz/dump` folder.
-3. Copy backup folder to another machine via SCP: `scp -r /var/lib/vz/dump root@IP:/var/lib/vz/`
+3. Copy backup folder to another machine via SCP: `scp -r /var/lib/vz/dump root@pve-9700.lan:/var/lib/vz/`
 4. Restore VM from backups
 5. Check if Firewall needs to be set (this does not get copied)

 ## VM Boot order

 Order 1: adguard, (startup delay: 20s)
-Order 2: truenas-scale (startup delay: 120s), haos, hosting-prod, nginxproxymanager Order 3: Any
+Order 2: truenas-scale (startup delay: 120s), haos, hosting-prod, caddy Order 3: Any